durgesh-plum/e2e-data-engineering-project/README.md

 - SQL Warehouse for Power BI → semantic layer separation
 - Config-driven ingestion → scalable dataset onboarding
 - Star schema → analytics-first design

+---
+🛠️ Technical Challenges & Resolutions
+Challenge: Ensuring that re-running the pipeline wouldn't result in duplicate records or corrupted data in the Silver layer.

+Resolution: Shifted from a simple "Overwrite" logic to a Delta MERGE approach.
+By matching on business keys (e.g., order_id, customer_id), the pipeline performs upserts—updating existing records and inserting new ones—ensuring the layer remains conformed and idempotent.